godatadriven/Kedro-Azureml-Starter/tutorial.md

 - Azure Storage Account: The name of your Azure Storage Account.
 - Storage Account Container name: This is the name of the container in your Azure Storage Account where the (intermediate) data will be stored.
 - Azure Container Registry: The name of your Azure Container Registry.
+- Azure Subscription ID: The GUID that identifies your Azure subscription.

 You can find the information about your Azure resources in the Azure Portal by navigating to Machine Learning Workspace resource.
 Here you can most of the information under the essentials tab.